Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 ‘Random Misfortune & Malficium

 Once this ritual of the passing of the flame had been observed, the remnant of the log was then to be placed beneath the bed for luck.
-It was thought to be particularly efficacious totem for the protection of the household threatened by the dangers of lightning and fire.
-In the medieval world fire, lightning strikes and other apparently ‘random’ occurrences of misfortune were often interpreted as instances of ‘divine’ justice visited by God.
-Individuals to whom this occurred were considered culpable, as the wrath of God was visited only on those who had sinned.
-The human condition – unable to come to terms with such ‘random’ misfortune – and unable to locate the ‘sin’ that had led to their fate – often sought to blame such caprice on evil spirits or the result of willful and targeted ‘maleficium’ (malevolent witchcraft).
-However, even finding a scapegoat was not the end of their misery as, of course, because even though they located the source of their strife they had attracted the attention of witches as a result of their sin.
+It was thought to be a particularly efficacious totem for the protection of the household against the dangers of lightning and fire.
+In the medieval world fire, lightning strikes and other apparently ‘random’ occurrences of misfortune were often interpreted as ‘divine’ justice visited by God.
+Individuals to whom this occurred were considered blameworthy, as the wrath of God was visited only on those who had sinned.
+The human condition – unable to come to terms with such ‘random’ misfortune – and unable to locate the ‘sin’ that had led to their fate – often sought to blame such caprice on evil spirits or the result of wilful and targeted ‘maleficium’ (malevolent witchcraft).
+However, even finding a scapegoat was not the end of their misery as, of course, because even though they located the source of their strife they had attracted the attention of witches only as a result of their sin.

 In the article, Easton quotes from the poem “Ceremonies for Candlemasse Day, included in the collection, ‘Hesperides,’